 Colney Heath Junior Mixed Infant and Nursery School

-What is it like to attend this school?
+What is this page?

 What does the school do well and what does it need to do better?

 Leaders give the highest priority to the teaching of reading.

 They have constructed a well-sequenced phonics curriculum which ensures children learn sounds quickly.
 Leaders provide training so that staff adopt a consistent approach to teaching phonics.
 They help pupils who fall behind through small group work.